Wasm plugin

 type Response struct {

-Status RespStatus // Corresponding response status
+Status RespStatus // Response status

-Code *int32 // Corresponding response code
+Code *int32 // Response code

-Result string // Corresponding response result
+Result string // Response result

-Exception string // Corresponding response exception
+Exception string // Response exception

 }